Where to stay outside of Yosemite National Park.

 🗺️ Location: Central California in the Sierra Nevada Mountains.

-✅ Pro Tip: If you’re planning to visit national parks more than 2 times this year, I recommend purchasing an America the Beautiful Pass.
-This pass covers entrance fees and standard amenity (day-use) fees at all U.S. national parks and federal recreation lands!
+✅ Pro Tip for Residents: if you’re planning to visit national parks more than 2 times this year, I recommend purchasing an America the Beautiful Pass.
+This pass covers entrance fees and standard amenity (day-use) fees at all U.S. national parks and federal recreation lands for a year!

 🕜 Park Hours: Yosemite is open year-round (24 hours per day, 365 days per year).
 Except Hetch Hetchy which is open from sunrise to sunset (daylight hours).